Iyengar Yoga Workshop with Constantinos

 - A round trip to the beautiful Sweet Water beach

 The week begins with an introductory yoga session at 6.00 p.m. on the day of arrival, and the day's programme closes with dinner.
 Thereafter, there will be a morning (8.30-10.30 a.m.) and afternoon (6.00-8.00 p.m.)
 Iyengar yoga class.
 In between classes, there will be enough time for guests to relax and enjoy the beach and sunshine, receive a massage treatment, or explore the village and region.

-The fourth day of the week is a rest day from classes; guests can join in an optional excursion, including a guided hike through the magnificent Aradaina gorge (approx. €25 depending on number of participants).
-All breakasts and 5 dinners are offered at the house, while on two of the nights guests are free to dine out in the village restaurants (not included in the course cost; approx. €15 for a full meal including drinks).
+The fourth day of the week is a rest day from classes; guests can join in an optional excursion, including a guided hike through a gorge of the region (usually the magnificent Aradaina gorge) or other season appropriate hike, ending at the beach (approx. €25 depending on number of participants).
+All breakfasts and 5 dinners are offered at the house, while on two of the nights guests are free to dine out in the village restaurants (not included in the course cost; approx. €15 for a full meal including drinks).
 Individual excursions (e.g., hikes, boat trips) can also be arranged at an extra cost.
 On the last day, the morning is free and we all meet at breakfast for farewells.

 The number of guests is limited to 15, to create a warm and friendly atmosphere, and to ascertain that individual attention is given in the classes.

 The classes comprise of a series of asanas (physical postures), usually sustained for some time so that the body and its necessary actions can be observed within the posture, pranayama (breathing techniques), and meditative techniques (sitting in silence, concentration techniques), through which the development of awareness of the body and mind in the present moment and deep relaxation are practiced.